-- Check each employee has an attendance record which is kept up to date.
-An example of such a record is form AR-1 Employee Attendance Sheet. - Check attendance records at the end of each sickness period, to see if some form of action or intervention is required. - Be responsible for recording all absences both accurately and promptly. - Maintain regular contact with all absent employees - Examine patterns of absence e.g. sickness before or after holidays or weekends, to establish if an unacceptable pattern is occurring. - Establish with the employee when any periods of absence start and finish. - Carry out return to work meetings for all absences (including half a day) at the earliest opportunity following the employee's return to work
+- Check each employee has an attendance record which is kept up to date. - Check attendance records at the end of each sickness period, to see if some form of action or intervention is required. - Be responsible for recording all absences both accurately and promptly. - Maintain regular contact with all absent employees, if deemed appropriate - Examine patterns of absence e.g. sickness before or after holidays or weekends, to establish if an unacceptable pattern is occurring. - Establish with the employee when any periods of absence start and finish. - Carry out return to work meetings for all absences (including half a day) at the earliest opportunity following the employee's return to work, there may be a delay